xsuchy09/rolling-curl/README.md

 ### Fetch A Very Large Number Of Pages

-Let's scrap google for the first 500 results for "curl"
+Let's scrap google for the first 500 links & titles for "curl"

 ```php
 $rollingCurl = new \RollingCurl\RollingCurl();